 TELCOR (Instituto Nicaragüense de Telecomunicaciones y Correos) is the telecommunications regulating agency in Nicaragua responsible for regulating telecommunication equipment in-country.
-Wireless products, equipment that connects to the PSTN, along with other types of devices require approval and certification in Nicaragua.
+Wireless products, equipment that connects to the PSTN, along with other types of devices require type approval and certification in Nicaragua.

 No testing is required in Nicaragua at this time, and LARCG can use existing international test reports for the homologation process to obtain TELCOR approval.
 Technical documents will be reviewed and validated in the approval process.

 Nicaragua has restrictions in the frequency band between 960 MHz and 1240 MHz.
 LARCG will help determine if these restrictions apply to your equipment.